TeamBlueontheBluff/Group_Project/README.md

 **Required Features**

-1. Functioning scramble word game that gives different words
+1. [x]Functioning scramble word game that gives different words
+2. [x]Creating About and Credit pages
-2. Scores should be tallied after every game ends.
+4. Scores should be tallied after every game ends.
 Those scores should then be added to a leaderboard.
-3. Once the 5 chances to guess the word are up, the player cannot make any more guesses
+5. Once the 5 chances to guess the word are up, the player cannot make any more guesses

 ### 2. Screen Archetypes